hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.15.11: Added option to use image author, creation date, and EXIF data as sources for title, description, and caption.
+* 1.16.0: Added Fill container option in Thumbnails view.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.16.0 =
+= Updated: 27.08.2025 =
+* **Added:** Fill container option in Thumbnails view: thumbnails now automatically resize by aspect ratio to fully fill the container.
+* **Added:** Option to display item descriptions in Thumbnails view.
+* **Added:** Option to show/hide item captions independently of item titles.
+* **Added:** Separate settings section for Title & Metadata.
+* **Added:** Option to place item title and item caption above the image.
+* **Added:** Option to set Item URL or WooCommerce product checkout URL as the source for buttons in Blog view.
+* **Fixed:** Styling of the error messages.

 = 1.15.11 =
 = Updated: 18.08.2025 =
 * **Added:** Option to use image author, creation date, and EXIF data as sources for title, description, and caption.